jssimporter/JSSImporter/README.md

 Recipes may be somewhat confusing to put together at first.
 Have a look at [my JSS recipes](https://github.com/sheagcraig/jss-recipes) to see it all in action.

 Also, a group template and a policy template are included with the project files to give you a place to start.
-(Note: These files are not included if you use the package installer!)
+(Note: They're in ```/usr/share/jss-autopkg-addon```)

 Note on Objects
 =================